 Our curriculum is entwined with intellectual and physical challenges which provide opportunities for our pupils to work as a team, build trust and develop their problem-solving skills.
 We provide enrichment events and activities which help develop the child as a whole and inspires students to share social and physical challenges with peers and staff.
 The events have cross curricular links which utilises PE and sport as a vehicle to encourage enthusiasm of learning in different subjects.

 At Woodfield we invest time into PESSCO events which offers opportunities to pupils with SEND and pupils with low self confidence and self-esteem.
-The pupils attend events, competitions and sporting workshops to support their physical, mental and social development.
+The pupils attend events, competitions, sporting workshops and enrichment opportunities to support their physical, mental, and social development.

 “The more difficult the victory, the greater the winning”.
 Pele